New TeamsAny questions about joining ProLeague as team?

 - programs detected by PLACT.

-12.3.9.
-The violations of §12.3.7 and §12.3.8 will be judged on a case by case basis and according to other rules in this document.
+12.4.10.
+The violations of §12.4.8 will be judged on a case by case basis and according to other rules in this document.
 First time violations will lead to a warning.
 After that, violations will lead to a punishment.
-A punishment in this case will be:
+A punishment in this case will be a suspension for at least one game regarding the player violations (§12.4.8).

 Violations caused by ProLeague technology may be excused by the administration.